Are there days when you wake up feeling like your voice sounds weaker than usual? Your throat feels sore and tight plus you’re coughing as well.

 Is Laryngitis Contagious In Cats?

-It largely depends on the underlying cause of the laryngitis.
+It depends on the underlying cause of the laryngitis.
 If your cat’s laryngitis is caused by a viral infection, there is a probability of passing on the virus to other cats.